Scotch Whisky Market Size and Share

 By Category: Single Malt Drives Premium Evolution

-Blended Scotch Whisky commands 59.35% of the market share in 2024, maintaining its dominant position through its extensive distribution networks, competitive pricing strategies, and established consumer loyalty.
+Blended Scotch commanded 58.23% of the Scotch whisky market share in 2025, reflecting the breadth of distribution, affordability, and brand familiarity across large retail and on-trade networks.
 The category's strength lies in its ability to offer consistent quality across various price points, from entry-level to premium expressions, making it accessible to a diverse consumer base across global markets.
-Single malt Scotch whisky is projected to grow at a 6.51% CAGR during 2025-2030, driven by increasing consumer sophistication and willingness to explore premium offerings.
+Single malt Scotch whisky is projected to grow at a 5.55% CAGR during 2026-2031, driven by increasing consumer sophistication and willingness to explore premium offerings.
 This growth is supported by substantial investments in production capacity, aging facilities, and specialized distillation processes, enabling distilleries to meet the rising demand for high-quality single malt expressions.

 Single grain Scotch whisky holds a distinctive position in the spirits industry, primarily serving as a crucial component in blended whisky expressions.
 There's a growing consumer awareness and appreciation for the craftsmanship involved in whisky production, leading to increased interest in various whisky categories, including Single Grain Scotch.
 The market is also benefiting from the premiumization trend, where consumers demonstrate a willingness to invest in authentic, high-quality spirits.
 The segment's growth is further supported by its versatility in blending, making it an essential ingredient for master blenders creating premium blended Scotch whiskies.